PaddiM8/luno-lei/content/grammar/index.md

 ## Nil word

 The nil word (`eni`) can be used to extract the pure meaning of grammatical features.
-For example, in order to say just "in", one could say "enilie".
+For example, in order to say just `in`, one could say `enilie`.

 ### Pronouns